Path Toward Certification

 NYSTCE Exams Guide for Childhood Education/Students with Disabilities: Click here.

-NYSTCE Exams Guide for Adolescence Education: Click here.
+NYSTCE Exam Guide for Five-Year BA-BS/MAT Adolescent Education: Click here.

 Student/Faculty Resources for EAS